RedisLabs/redislabs-docs/content/rs/databases/active-active/causal-consistency-crdb.md

 ### Enable causal consistency

-When you create an Active-Active database, casual consistency is set as:
+When you create an Active-Active database, causal consistency is set as:

 ![create_db_causal](/images/rs/create_db_causal.png)